 Programs

-Research Projects
+Past Research Projects

 CREGS has a long history of conducting pioneering, faculty driven research, focused on contemporary issues in the field of gender and sexuality.
 CREGS research utilizes a variety of methodological approaches including: qualitative, quantitative, scale development and intervention methods.
 Faculty are committed to addressing the intersections of social justice, health inequities and feminist perspectives in their work and implementing this work through collaborations with community service organizations.
 The research at CREGS reaches many different, and often underrepresented, populations locally, nationally and internationally.